EpsilonSolutions/netscaler-command-reference/docs/cli/cli-mode/cli-mode.md

 Specifies what will happen when a configuration command is issued for a disabled feature.
 The following values are allowed:
 	NONE - The action is allowed, and no warning message is issued.;
 	ALLOW - The action is allowed, but a warning message is issued.;
-	DENY - The action is not allowed.;
+	DENY - The action is not allowed.
-	HIDE - Commands that configure disabled features are hidden, and the CLI behaves as if they did not exist.
-Possible values: NONE, ALLOW, DENY, HIDE
+Possible values: NONE, ALLOW, DENY
 Default value: NS_ALLOW

 <b>timeout</b>
 CLI session inactivity timeout, in seconds.
-If Restrictedtimeout argument of system parameter is enabled, Timeout can have values in the range [300-86400] seconds.
+If Restrictedtimeout argument of system parameter is enabled, Timeout can have values in the range [300-86400] seconds and also climode timeout cannot be configured beyond admin configured value.
 If Restrictedtimeout argument of system parameter is disabled, Timeout can have values in the range [0, 10-100000000] seconds.
 Default value is 900 seconds.
-Default value: VAL_NOT_SET
+Default value: -1

-<b>timeoutKind</b>
-From where the timeout has been inherited.
-Possible values: User, Group, Global, Climode

 <b>regex</b>
 If ON, regular expressions can be used as argument values